Jan 302023

 • Minimum detectable pulse width: 30 ns.

-5 Logic Probe projects to Experiment
+5 Logic Probe Projects for Experimentation

 1- Logic probe with two transistors